eerkela/bertrand/docs/source/motivation.rst

 Note that we don't get our original data back.
 In fact we don't even end up on the same side of the number line, thanks to silent overflow.

-So, simply by converting our data, we have changed its value.
+So, simply by converting our data, we have implicitly changed its value.
 In contrast, ``pdcast`` requires explicit approval to change data in this way.

 .. doctest::